qpp117/qpp117.github.io/_pages/about.md

 I'm a Post-doctoral fellow at the School of Computer Science, Institute of Science Tokyo (formerly Tokyo Tech), advised by Prof. [Yang Cao](https://yangcao888.github.io/).
 Previously, I received my PhD degree from Beijing Institute of Technology in 2024, advised by Prof. [Zhiwei Zhang](https://cs.bit.edu.cn/szdw/jsml/gjjgccrc/zhangzw_277c6d460a1948d3a60b44170248a1c0/index.htm).

 My research interest includes **Personalized Federated Learning** and **Graph Analysis**.
-I have published some papers at the top conferences/journals such as ICDE, TKDE, ToN, DASFFA, GlobeCom, WISE, ApWeb, ICCC.

 # 🔥 News